 This is yet another reason she wants to inspire other women to pursue careers in STEAM.

 “Women bring very different outlooks into the workplace,” says Katherine.
 “You throw that into a STEAM field, and it can provide a welcomed new outlook that changes into innovative thought processes, which may never have been achieved without a women’s perspective.”

-Want to learn more about STEAM degrees at Global Campus?
+Want to learn more about STEM degrees at UAGC?
 Contact an enrollment advisor today.